Autumn Budget 2025: What can we expect?

 ISA changes

-While the Chancellor steered clear of mentioning ISAs in the Spring Statement, the accompanying document outlined plans for a consultation on the savings wrapper.
+While the Chancellor steered clear of mentioning ISAs in the Spring Statement, the accompanying document outlined plans for a consultation on the tax-efficient savings wrapper.
 In the document, the government said they would be looking at options for “reforms to Individual Savings Accounts that get the balance right between cash and equities to earn better returns for savers, boost the culture of retail investment, and support the growth mission.”

+No changes have been announced yet and there is strong support from the Building Society sector to keep things as they are.
 ISAs offer tax-free growth and a range of access options.
 The ISA allowance for the 2025/26 tax year is £20,000 (this is lower for a Lifetime ISA at £4,000).

 We are here to advise and suggest you speak to us if you have any questions around maximising your allowances or any concerns.